DanielKnafel/Advanced-Programming-2/README.md

 # Advanced-Programming-2 - Flight Inspection App

 ## Introduction
 In this project we connect to the FlightGear Simulator (fgfs) and provide it with a set of pre-recorded measurements of an airplanes instruments to simulate the original flight.
-We also show a veriety of the airplane's instruments such as altitude, airspeed, pitch-roll-yaw degrees, aileron, elevator and rudder in real-time on the screen.
+We also show a variety of the airplane's instruments such as altitude, airspeed, pitch-roll-yaw degrees, aileron, elevator and rudder in real-time on the screen.

 ***Special features***